cerner/fhir.cerner.com/content/millennium/r4/clinical/medications/immunization.md

 ## Retrieve by ID

-List an individual Immunization by the associated ID:
+List an individual immunization by the associated ID:

     GET /Immunization/:id